 After a few days off from running, I decided to go back to the gym on Wednesday.
 I did 20 minutes on the elliptical (torture!) and took a body pump class.

 On Thursday and Friday, I had nice, easy runs and was feeling great.
 On Saturday I left for my run with no real plan, just to run what felt good.
 Around mile 2.5 I ran into my sister, Katie, near harbor east.
 She was 1.5 miles into a 7 mile run, but hadn’t done more than 4 miles this year.
-I slowed my pace down and we ran together, thinking we would split up in about 3 miles.
+We started to run together, thinking we would split up in about 3 miles.

 She was having so much fun that at mile 7 she told me she wanted to do 10.
-We had taken a couple walk breaks during which I stopped my watch, and I was feeling fine because the pace was easy for me.
 We added a couple miles and head down the final street to complete the run.
 Just as my watch said 9.5 miles, I tripped over some sort of curb/bump in the sidewalk and wiped out.
 I landed on my left hand and knee.
 It was all kind of in slow motion, but I just couldn’t catch myself.

 After the initial shock, I sat up and felt so much pain in my left middle finger.
 My hand was scraped badly too, as well as my knee.
 Unfortunately/fortunately, my fall was witnessed by a man sitting on his stoop.
 This made it more embarrassing, but he was nice enough to go into his house and bring me out some peroxide and paper towels.
 We poured the peroxide on my cuts and tried to get some of the blood off with the paper towels.
 We thanked him and tried to start hobbling home.
 (Not pictured: me with paper towels stuffed into my compression socks with a bloody knee/hand and my sister holding a roll of paper towels).